pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/classic-intermediate-route/README.md

 - Oddish: Thrash or HA + TB
 - Bellsprout: Thrash
 - Oddish: Thrash
-- Bellsprout: HA (if Thrash ends)
+- Bellsprout: Thrash again (if Thrash ends)
-	- Safety play: swap and swap back if you'd be KO'd by hit self and can afford to lose time & split exp
+	- Safety play: swap and swap back if you would be KO'd by hit self and can afford to lose time & split exp
 	- HA + TB Oddish is generally better than swapping if you can take Absorb
-        - Using Thrash on Bellsprout is faster than HA, but Thrash PP is tight unless we centered for Misty

 Bug Catcher (at 16-19 HP: TB x2 and BB x2):
 - Caterpie: TB (or BB if it KOs)
 - Weedle: Thrash
 - Venonat: Thrash x1-2

+> Strats in the table below are for setting up fly red bar, skip if you do not need red bar to be on pace.

 | SPC DV | 1st Slowpoke BB + TB         | Cubone: TB + BB | 1st Slowpoke BB x2 + TB |
 | ------ | ---------------------------- | --------------- | ----------------------- |